H3dkyV/H3dkyV.github.io/action.md

 8. Go to town halls.
 A schedule of Congressman Conaway's town hall meetings can be found [here](https://conaway.house.gov/townhalls/), and a guide for attendees is found on page 17 of the [Indivisible Guide](https://www.indivisibleguide.com/resource/guide-english-pdf/).
 9. Sign petitions.
 You can find online petitions at [MoveOn.org](https://front.moveon.org/) and [Change.org](https://www.change.org/).
 10. Protest.
 We coordinate protests on our Facebook group and email list.
 Click join to be added to our email list.
 11. Contact advertisers on hateful websites.
 Hateful fake news websites, such as [Breitbart](http://www.breitbart.com), rely on ad money.
-Go to their website and contact their advertisers, through social media and phone calls, to request that they block Breitbart from their ad buys.
+Go to their website and contact their advertisers, through social media and phone calls, to request that they block websites like that from their ad buys.